 If you move (either permanently or temporarily for three months or more), you are eligible to change plans.
-(See Question: What if I have a temporary or permanent move from the service area?).
+(See Changing Health Plans FAQs Question: What if I have a temporary or permanent move from the service area?).

-Your application to change plans must be postmarked within 30 days after your move.
-Because you are on continuation coverage, call the ETF Employer Communication Center at 1-877-533-5020 or download a Group Health Insurance Application/Change Form (ET-2301).
+Your application to change plans must be postmarked within 30 days before or after your move.
+Because you are on continuation coverage, call ETF at 1-877-533-5020 or download a Group Health Insurance Application/Change Form (ET-2301).
 Complete and submit the application to: Department of Employee Trust Funds, P. O. Box 7931, Madison, WI 53707-7931.

 7. When is Marketplace or conversion coverage available?

 As required by law, you are eligible to apply for Marketplace or conversion coverage when group continuation coverage terminates.
 Contact the plan directly to make application for coverage.
 Marketplace or conversion coverage is available without a waiting period for preexisting conditions.
 The coverage and premium amount may vary greatly from plan to plan.

 If the health plan automatically bills you for conversion coverage that you do not want, simply do not pay the premium for the coverage.

 If you reside outside of the IYC Health Plan HMO service area at the time you apply for Marketplace or conversion coverage, you may only be eligible for an out-of-area policy through another insurance carrier.
 The benefits and rates of the plan are subject to the regulations in effect in the state in which you reside.